sagemath/trac_to_gh/Issue 2361.md

 # Issue 2361: Substitution without specifying variables should raise exception in case of ambiguity

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2361

 Original creator: parombouts